shubhamay09/IntelliRehab-Physiotherapy/README.md

 ## License

-This project is licensed under the **MIT License** – see the LICENSE file for details.
+This project is licensed under the **MIT License** – see LICENSE for details.

 ---